mynew4/cmangos-docs-wiki/WorldDB_structure/Quest_template.md

 #### PrevQuestId

-**if value &gt; 0:** Contains the previous quest id, that must be completed before this quest can be started.
+**If value > 0:** Contains the previous quest id, that must be completed before this quest can be started.

-**If value &lt; 0:** Contains the parent quest id, that must be active before this quest can be started.
+**If value < 0:** Contains the parent quest id, that must be active before this quest can be started.

 See the [examples section](#Examples) for examples.

 #### NextQuestId

-**If value &gt; 0:** Contains the next quest id, if PrevQuestId of that quest is not sufficient.
+**If value > 0:** Contains the next quest id, if PrevQuestId of that quest is not sufficient.

-**If value &lt; 0:** Contains the sub quest id, if PrevQuestId of that quest is not sufficient.
+**If value < 0:** Contains the sub quest id, if PrevQuestId of that quest is not sufficient.
 If quest have many alternative next quests (class specific quests lead from single not class specific quest) field PrevQuestId in next quests can used for setting this dependence.

 See the [examples section](#Examples) for examples.

 #### ExclusiveGroup

-**if ExclusiveGroup &gt; 0**
+**If ExclusiveGroup > 0**

 Allows to define a group of quests of which only one may be chosen and completed.
 E.g. if from quests 1200, 1201 and 1202 only one should be allowed to be chosen, insert 1200 into ExclusiveGroup of all 3 quests.

-**if ExclusiveGroup &lt; 0**
+**If ExclusiveGroup < 0**

 Allows to define a group of quests of which all must be completed and rewarded to start next quest.
 E.g. if quest 1000 dependent from one of quests 1200, 1201 and 1202 and all this quests have same negative exclusive group then all this quest must be completed and rewarded before quest 1000 can be started.